-A Veteran Owned Authorized American Heart Association Provider of CPR and ECC courses.
+A Veteran Owned Authorized American Heart Association Provider of First Aid and CPR courses.

 Unfortunately, many have been victims of CPR Certifying Fraudulent activity; both online and in person.

 So most definitely you want to Protect yourself from Fraudulent Providers and Fake CPR ACLS & PALS cards.